 In 2012, Estudio Lamela opened an office in Qatar, thereby centralizing all projects in the Persian Gulf countries.
 A number of projects have been developed, notably the Lusail light rail stations in Doha and the Marina Mix 004 Tower, where work has recently begun.

-Outside Spain, the Astro Tower in Brussels is also being finalized, a project developed in collaboration with our Belgian EAN partners, Altiplan.
+Outside Spain, the finalization of the Astro Tower in Brussels is also noteworthy, a project developed in collaboration with our Belgian EAN partners, Altiplan.

-In 2017, we were awarded the New Terminal project of Schiphol Airport in the Netherlands, which is currently ongoing.
-For this reason, we’ve opened a new office in Rotterdam.
+In 2017, the studio was awarded the New Terminal project of Schiphol Airport in the Netherlands, which is currently in the project phase.
+For this reason, Estudio Lamela opened a new office in Rotterdam.

-In Spain, Estudio Lamela has developed important projects such as the reconversion of the Business Park of Expo Zaragoza 2008, the headquarters of IMDEA Software in Madrid, office buildings such as ‘Discovery Building’ for Colonial Group, Pegaso City, and the headquarters of John Deere, the headquarters of Caja Badajoz, the Roca Madrid Gallery which is also in Madrid, the new residences of the Real Madrid first football team and the youth team, and the enlargement of the airport in Gran Canaria.
+In Spain, Estudio Lamela has developed important projects such as the reconversion of the Business Park of Expo Zaragoza 2008, the headquarters of IMDEA Software in Madrid, office buildings such as ‘Discovery Building’ for Colonial Group, Pegaso City, and the headquarters of John Deere, the headquarters of Caja Badajoz, the Roca Madrid Gallery showroom which is also in Madrid, the new residences of the Real Madrid first football team and the youth team, and the enlargement of the airport in Gran Canaria, among others.

-In 2020 and after eight years of work, Estudio Lamela completed the Centro Canalejas in Madrid.
-One of the most important interventions in Europe in recent decades, and undoubtedly one of the most ambitious works in the history of the Spanish capital.
-The development includes a luxury Four Seasons hotel, an exclusive retail area of 15,000 m2, 22 luxury homes, and a parking garage for 400 spaces and will transform and modernize the image of Madrid’s city center.
+Recently, in 2020, after eight years of work, Estudio Lamela completed the Centro Canalejas in Madrid, one of the most important interventions in Europe in recent decades, and undoubtedly one of the most ambitious works in the history of the Spanish capital.
+The development includes a luxury Four Seasons hotel, an exclusive retail area of 15,000 m2, 22 luxury homes, and a parking garage for 400 spaces, which has transformed and modernized the image of Madrid’s city center.
 In the same year, the office also completed another major project: the Campus and Headquarters for Airbus Defense & Space in Getafe (Madrid).
-This project covers more than 50,800 m2 and represents a commitment to the aeronautical sector, in which Estudio Lamela has extensive experience.